Year of entry 2024

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

 This course will give you the knowledge and skills to become an articulate and creative performance design practitioner.
 This could include; working as a designer or director in theatre, live performance, festivals or the events industry (either within a company or freelance), creating your own performance events or performance company, or working in community arts.
 Increasingly the importance of ‘worldmaking’ and designing for audience experience is valued in areas including; museums and the heritage industry contexts, commercial and tourism experiences, gaming and XR.

 You’ll also gain a range of transferable skills in research, analysis, interpretation and communication, as well as imagination, independence and cultural awareness.
 This will equip you to work for a variety of roles across the cultural and creative industries, for example, in administration, marketing and management.

 We encourage you to prepare for your career from day one.
-Thats one of the reasons Leeds graduates are so sought after by employers.
+That’s one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
-Find out more at the Careers website.
+Find out more about Careers support.

 Student profile: Karen Stansfield

 The University of Leeds has a vibrant, positive community, filled with a diverse range of people in one of the best cities in Britain.Find out more about Karen Stansfield's time at Leeds